opencodeco/stack/README.md

 ```
 Behind the scenes.

-**Which means: you can combine any other valid Docker Compose command**
+#### Which means you can combine any other valid Docker Compose command

 Like:
 ```shell